North Carolina vs. Northern Iowa: Odds, spread, over/under - November 22

 - Odds to win the national championship: +3000

-- Oddsmakers rate North Carolina much higher (15th-best in the country) than the computer rankings do (24th-best).
+- In terms of its odds to win the national championship (+3000), North Carolina is 15th-best in the country.
+It is way below that, 22nd-best, according to computer rankings.

-- Based on its moneyline odds, North Carolina has a 3.2% chance of winning the national championship.
+- With odds of +3000, North Carolina has been given a 3.2% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!